cohort-4-group-1/capstone_rca_genai/terraform/README.md

 # 🚀 Terraform Helm Deployment for Kubernetes (Minikube & EKS)

-This repository provides a modular and configurable Terraform setup to deploy multiple services (Airflow, ClearML, Prometheus, Grafana, Dask) using Helm charts on Kubernetes clusters.
-It supports both **Minikube (for local testing)** and **AWS EKS (for cloud deployment)**.
+This repository provides a modular and configurable Terraform setup to deploy multiple MLOps services (Airflow, ClearML, Prometheus, Grafana, Dask, MLflow) using Helm charts on Kubernetes clusters.
+It supports both **Minikube (for local testing)** and **AWS EKS (for cloud deployment)**, with feature flags for each component.

 ---